ethereum/consensus-specs/specs/_features/eip7732/p2p-interface.md

 - _[IGNORE]_ The message's slot is for the current slot (with a `MAXIMUM_GOSSIP_CLOCK_DISPARITY` allowance), i.e. `data.slot == current_slot`.
 - _[REJECT]_ The message's payload status is a valid status, i.e. `data.payload_status < PAYLOAD_INVALID_STATUS`.
 - _[IGNORE]_ The `payload_attestation_message` is the first valid message received from the validator with index `payload_attestation_message.validate_index`.
-- _[IGNORE]_ The message's block `data.beacon_block_root` has been seen (via both gossip and non-gossip sources) (a client MAY queue attestation for processing once the block is retrieved.
+- _[IGNORE]_ The message's block `data.beacon_block_root` has been seen (via gossip or non-gossip sources) (a client MAY queue attestation for processing once the block is retrieved.
 Note a client might want to request payload after).
 - _[REJECT]_ The message's block `data.beacon_block_root` passes validation.
 - _[REJECT]_ The message's validator index is within the payload committee in `get_ptc(state, data.slot)`.
 The `state` is the head state corresponding to processing the block up to the current slot as determined by the fork choice.
 - _[REJECT]_ The message's signature of `payload_attestation_message.signature` is valid with respect to the validator index.